ONSdigital/dp-developer-site/static/filters/index.md

 title: Requesting from filter API
 ---

-POST to filter API with dataset ID ("dataset_filter_id") and body containing details of dimensions.
+POST to [Filter API](/filter) with dataset ID, edition and version and body containing details of dimensions.

-    /filters?submitted=true

-Using 'submitted=true' will immediately submit the job to generate the download files

 Any dimensions not filtered on will return all available dimension items for that dataset.
 If you want everything in a dataset for a specific geographic location, you only need to provide the option for that geography, see below;